10. Labor practices (LA)

 Qualified and committed employees are essential for the future success of Geberit.
 The company therefore sets particular store on the solid education and further training of all employees and on equal opportunities.

 Young people can start their careers at Geberit with a commercial, industrial or technical apprenticeship.
-Whether plastics technologist or industrial clerk, the aim is to impart all the skills that are required for apprentices to pursue their chosen careers in a professional, independent and responsible manner.
+The aim is to impart all the skills that are required for apprentices to pursue their chosen careers in a professional, independent and responsible manner.

 New employees are introduced to the company and its products through various job orientation programmes on joining the company.
 These range from individually designed introduction talks in various departments to the one-week basic course that provides practical knowledge about Geberit in small groups.